AIForces/AIForcesAPI/docs/source/return_objects.rst

    ============= ======== ======================================================
-   id            integer  Submission ID user          string   Username of the person, who made the submission contest       string   Contest the submission is attached to problem       string   Problem, which solution is presented name          string   Short name (may be given by the user to identify submissions in a quick way) source_file   string   Name of the source file.
-File can be downloaded at ``/media/:username/:source_file`` lang          string   Identifier of the programming language.
+   id            integer  Submission ID user          string   Username of the person, who made the submission contest       string   Contest the submission is attached to. access        string   Submission access modifier.
+Either ``private``, ``public`` and ``protected``. problem       string   Problem, which solution is presented name          string   Short name (may be given by the user to identify submissions in a quick way) source_file   string   URL, which can be used to download the source.
+Read Media docs. lang          string   Identifier of the programming language.
 Read the corresponding documentation submitted_at  string   Submission time (ISO 8601 format)
    ============= ======== ======================================================